vernondcole/learn-salt/configure_machine/README.md

 # Learn Salt Project (Configure_machine subdirectory)

-This sub-directory provides for manually configuring a master server or a minion.
+This sub-directory provides for semi-automatically configuring a master server or a minion.

+While configuring your workstation, it can also set up configurations for a VM bevy master, and for other Vagrant VMs on your workstation.

 ### How to create a bevy master on your workstation.

 If it is running Linux, you can run a Salt Master directly on your workstation.
+Most users will prefer to run their Bevy Master on another machine or a VM.
-Windows users must run Salt Master on a virtual machine.
+Windows users cannot run Salt Master on their workstation.
 MacOS users may attempt to run a Salt Master, but that configuration is not supported.
 Linux users will probably find it more convenient to run the master on a VM also.

 - Clone this repository onto your workstation.

-- Edit the `Vagrantfile` to update
-  - The bevy name `BEVY = "mybevy"`
-  - an unused private network prefix ``
+- Run the `bootstrap_bevy_member_here.py` configuration script by typing `bash join-bevy.sh` (or `join-bevy.bat` on Windows).

+- Answer "No" to "Should this machine BE the master?"

+- Answer "Yes" to "Will the Bevy Master be a VM guest of this machine?"

 ### How to create a bevy master on an independent computer.